sithara-galagedara/contact-list-application/README.md

 ### Frontend Technical Implementations

-1.Frontend contains only a single component people
+1.Frontend contains only a single component People

-2.A Services added in to the component to handle all backend calls
+2.Http Service added in to the component to handle all backend calls

 3.To change the base url refer the environment file